-If you're arrested for DUI, you'll likely be booked at not the Central Jail Complex but rather the Newport Beach Jail, located in the local police department at 870 Santa Barbara Drive, Newport Beach, CA 92660.
+If you are arrested for DUI, you will likely be booked at not the Central Jail Complex but rather the Newport Beach Jail, located in the local police department at 870 Santa Barbara Drive, Newport Beach, CA 92660.
 The number is (949) 644-3672.

 If you plead to driving under the influence, the courtroom clerk will provide you with information about local DUI schools, which, as mentioned above, is a standard part of DUI sentences.